 I’m interested though, in What sunscreens have YOU found that work.

-5. Stay Green & Clean up!
+5. Stay Green & Clean up On A Healthy Picnic!

-6. Always have a Backup Plan
+6. Always Have a Backup Plan

 Some parks have covered buildings with picnic tables.
 We have sometimes had to picnic from an open doored car.
 If the worst happens even a picnic indoors is still fun.

-7. Keep it simple … and casual
+7. Keep it simple … and Casual

 Imitate the French.
 They know how to have fun!
 The word picnic comes from the French word piquenique.
 Originally at these piqueniques, everyone would bring food to the event in a way similar to what we call potlucks today, and they were indoors.
 After the French Revolution, royal parks were opened to the public and ‘picnicking’ became a popular activity.

-How My Love Of Picnics Began
+How My Love Of a Healthy Picnic Began

 When I was a child, my father would come home from work singing “We’re going on a picnic, picnic…..we’re going on a picnic!”